 - 2 tablespoons caster sugar

-- Combine all the dough ingredients, in either the bowl of an electric mixer with a dough hook fitted or in a large mixing bowl.
+- Place all the dough ingredients, either in the bowl of an electric mixer or in a large mixing bowl.

-- Mix on slow speed number 1 for approximately 1 to 2 min then on speed number 2 for 8 to 10 minutes.
+- In an electric mixer, fit dough hook and mix on slow speed number 1 for approximately 1 to 2 minutes.
+Then mix on speed number 2 for 8 to 10 minutes.

-- If mixing by hand stir the ingredients together until they form a ball and then need for 10 to 12 minutes.
+- For hand mixing, stir the ingredients together until they form a ball and then knead for 10 to 12 minutes.